Daniel Kottke: In film

 In an interview with Slashdot, Kottke stated that he was consulted on early versions of the screenplay for Jobs and noted, "Ashton's very good.
 I have no complaints with him at all, no complaints with his portrayal of Jobs.
 The complaint that people would rightly have about the film is that it portrays Woz as not having the same vision as Steve Jobs, which is really unfair."
-He also said that the early versions of the screenplay "were painful.
+He said that the early versions of the screenplay "were painful.
 Really painful.
 I forwarded the first draft to Mike Markkula because they wanted his feedback, and Mike took such a bad reaction to it, he wouldn't have anything more to do with the project.
 By the time it got to the fourth draft, it was okay.
 It wasn't making me cringe."
 Kottke also outlined various areas that were both accurate and inaccurate in the film.
-Bill Fernandez was part of the same interview but stated that he didn't see the film because "the whole thing is a work of fiction, and I don't want to be upset by all the things that the screenwriter has invented and don't represent the truth."
-Kottke responded that he didn't think of the film as fiction because "I was involved early on in the film, and they really, sincerely tried to make it as accurate as they could."
+Bill Fernandez was part of the same interview but stated that he didn't see the film because "the whole thing is a work of fiction, and I don't want to be upset by all the things that the screenwriter has invented and don't represent the truth".
+Kottke responded that he didn't think of the film as fiction because "I was involved early on in the film, and they really, sincerely tried to make it as accurate as they could".

 In the same interview, Bill Fernandez and Kottke commented on the characterization of Rod Holt (portrayed by actor Ron Eldard).
 Kottke disputed the characterization, noting that: "What completely cracked us all up is the scene where Rod arrives for the first time.
 Rod comes up wearing leathers, riding up on a motorcycle with long hair ... he's like this motorcycle dude.
 It just cracked us all up."
-Fernandez, who had not seen the film at the time of the interview, was also surprised by this portrayal.
-Holt, however, (according to Kottke), "thought it was hilarious."
+Fernandez had not seen the film at the time of the interview, and was also surprised by this portrayal.
+Holt, however, according to Kottke, "thought it was hilarious".
 As for why he may have been characterized this way, Kottke states that, "Rod was really into dirt bikes.
 And I never saw him riding one, but he talked about it all the time.
 So the author just had him riding up on a motorcycle.
 I liked that guy.
 I met him on the set.
 I had no idea who he was when I met him because he doesn't look at all like Rod, he has long straight hair and he's wearing leathers."
 Fernandez, who was equally amused by this vision of Holt responded by asking, "Who could this possibly be in the Apple universe? ...
 It seems to me that there's a lot of fan fiction about Apple Computer and about Steve Jobs, and I think that this is the biggest, flashiest piece of fan fiction that there's been to date."

-The TV show John Wants Answers took Steve Wozniak, Kottke, and Andy Hertzfeld through the film scene by scene and discussed how the events actually occurred.
+The TV show John Wants Answers took Steve Wozniak, Kottke, and Andy Hertzfeld through each film scene and discussed how the events actually occurred.